Pesto bowtie pasta salad with creamy, savory basil pesto is one of this year’s best recipe choices as a pork side dish, BBQ side dish, or cookout.

 Although plenty filling on its own, this pasta goes excellent with hamburgers, pulled pork, and hot dogs.
 Plus, as a rule, most pasta salads are easily adaptable so once you try the original recipe, try it again with some variations!

 Why you will love this Summer Pasta Salad

 Make your tongue dance with summertime creamy pesto bowtie pasta salad!
 This creamy pasta salad with pesto is a break from the usual table flair.
 Typically, at most potlucks/picnics and BBQs, a table serves all the fantastic sides everyone brings.

-You can count on macaroni and cheese, potato salad, macaroni salad and old fashioned favorites like Watergate and ambrosia.
+You can count on macaroni and cheese, potato salad, macaroni salad, and old-fashioned favorites like Watergate and ambrosia.

-This pesto salad BURSTS with flavor, counting on the bold Italian seasonings of Pesto, the crunch of pine nuts and the happy little bowtie pasta noodle that pulls it all together as one.
+This pesto salad BURSTS with flavor, counting on the bold Italian seasonings of pesto, the crunch of pine nuts, and the happy little bowtie pasta noodle that pulls it all together as one.

 - Hellmann’s mayonnaise

 How to make Bowtie Pasta

 - Drain pasta entirely of boiled water and rinse with cold water to cool before moving on.
 Make sure pasta has no excess water.